-The WMA should help to gather data of examples that are working, and help to engage doctors and other health professionals in trying new and innovative solutions.
-It should work with national associations to educate and inform their members and put pressure on national governments to take the appropriate steps to try to minimise these root causes of premature ill health.
-In Britain, for example, the national government has issued a public health white paper that has at its heart reduction of health inequalities through action on the social determinants of health; several local areas have drawn up plans of action; there are good examples of general practice that work across sectors improve the quality of people's lives and hence reduce health inequalities.
+- 4. The WMA should work with National Medical Associations to promote education to medical students and physicians on health inequity and the social determinants of health, and to put pressure on national governments and international bodies to take the appropriate steps to minimise health inequity and these root causes of premature poor health. - 5.
+The WMA and National Medical Associations should encourage governments and international bodies to take action on and implement specific policies and tools addressing health inequity and the social determinants of health.
+Some governments have taken initial steps to reduce health inequity by taking action on the social determinants of health; local areas have drawn up plans of action; there are good examples of general practice that work across sectors improving the quality of people's lives and hence reduce health inequity.
 The WMA should gather examples of good practice from its members and promote further work in this area.